 Healthy lifestyle is a set of behavioural patterns that maintains a strong relationship with a person's optimal health.
 Some of the risk factors associated with poor pregnancy outcome are modifiable.
-This study assesses health promotion practices and its related factors among pregnant women attending antenatal clinics in Government Health Institution of Ile-Ife, Osun State.
+This study assessed health promotion practices and its related factors among pregnant women attending antenatal clinics in Government Health Institution in Ile-Ife, Osun State.
 A cross-sectional study through stratified sampling technique was used to select 380 pregnant women from six Government Healthcare Institutions in Ile-Ife, Osun State.
 Participants who consented to participate completed a 69-item structured questionnaire on health-promoting lifestyle profile.
 Data were analysed using descriptive and inferential statistics.
-The mean age of the respondents was 29.54 ± 7.22 .
+The mean age of the respondents was 29.54 \pm 7.22.
 The overall score of the health promotion practices of respondents is high with a mean score of 147.72 out of 172.
-The health-promoting lifestyle frequently practiced by pregnant women is spiritual value/belief with the mean of 27.29 ± 1.96 while the least practiced is physical activity with the mean of 27.29 ± 1.96 while the least practiced despite their roles in the prevention and early detection of non-communicable diseases.
+The health-promoting lifestyle frequently practiced by pregnant women is spiritual value/belief with the mean of 27.29 \pm 1.96 while the least practiced is physical activity with the mean of 6.74 \pm 3.53.
+Health responsibility and physical activity subscale are not adequately practiced despite their roles in the prevention and early detection of non-communicable diseases.
 A statistical relationship (p<0.05) is found between lifestyle practice and socio-economic variables.
 Therefore, it is imperative to integrate comprehensive health-promoting lifestyle activities in antenatal care services for positive pregnancy outcomes.